Commercial Auto Insurance for Small Business: Complete Coverage Guide

 Pincher's Pro Tip

 Bundle your commercial auto policy with general liability or a Business Owner's Policy (BOP) to unlock multi-policy discounts from carriers like Progressive, Nationwide, and The Hartford.
-Also explore fleet insurance for small businesses, which can consolidate coverage and reduce your total premium by 10–30%.
+Explore fleet insurance for small businesses, which can consolidate coverage and reduce your total premium by 10–30%.
+Installing telematics or GPS safety devices can also earn significant discounts — Progressive's Smart Haul program saves truckers an average of $1,056–$1,384 annually, with an instant 3% discount just for sharing driving data.
+Paying your annual premium in full instead of monthly can save hundreds more.

 Compare Car Insurance Rates in Ohio